-Prohibited Actions Required Actions Communicating privately with individual families unpaid meal charges. about their student's outstanding balance.
-Serving students with unpaid meal charges the regular different serving line to pick up an alternate meal. reimbursable meal or a courtesy meal in the same serving line.
+Prohibited Actions Required Actions Announcing or publicizing the names of students with unpaid meal charges.
+Communicating privately with individual families about their student's outstanding balance.
+Requiring students with unpaid meal charges to use a different serving line to pick up an alternate meal.
+Serving students with unpaid meal charges the regular reimbursable meal or a courtesy meal in the same serving line.
 Using hand stamps, stickers, or other physical markers to identify students with meal charge debt.
 Communicating payment reminders directly to adults in the family over the phone, email, or letter.
 Sending clearly marked notices home with students who have an outstanding balance.
 Sending discrete reminders in a plain, white envelope, or sending reminders with other communication materials to all families.
 Enlisting volunteers, especially parents or guardians of other students, to request payment from a family with unpaid meal charges.
+Allowing only appropriate officials trained on USDA's confidentiality requirements who have a need to access a child's account balance or eligibility information to request payment from families with unpaid meal charges.
 Suggesting or requiring student with unpaid meal charges to work for a meal to pay back their debt.
 Working with families to develop a payment plan to pay back meal charge debt.
 Throwing a child's meal in the trash or denying a meal if they are unable to pay.
 Serving student who are unable to pay the regular reimbursable meal or a courtesy meal.